-High School Students may not use their cell phones for personal use during school hours (7:45 a.m. - 2:35 p.m.).
+High School Students may not use their cell phones for personal use during the school hours of 7:45 a.m. - 2:35 p.m.

 Students may use the office telephone if they receive permission from office personnel or may use their cell phone to contact parents as long as they use their phone in the office.